apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-checksum-tut.md

         pass
 ```

 To run the server, first ensure that Python packages `flask` and `gevent` are installed (if necessary run `pip install flask gevent`).
-Then execute the script (if the script has been saved as `checksum.py`, run it at the command line, e.g.:
+Then execute the script at the command line, e.g. (if the script was saved as `checksum.py`):
 ```
 > python checksum.py
 ```